31 Parenting Techniques After Adoption

 I became the mom to two baby boys through the miracle of adoption via the foster care system.
-I was a foster parent to sixteen children (ages 3 months to 12 years) over the course of six years.
+I was a foster parent to over twenty children (ages 3 months to 12 years) over the course of seven years.
 I’ve learned a number of parenting techniques for traumatized kids through the years — and I’m still learning!

-For 31 days, I will be sharing some of the parenting techniques I’ve learned as an adoptive parent.
+I’m sharing 31 of the parenting techniques I’ve learned as an adoptive parent.

 I am NOT the perfect parent and have made many mistakes during my parenting journey — I hope to help other adoptive parents learn from my mistakes and be better informed on the parenting challenges of raising traumatized children.

-I hope that you will join me for 31 Days of Parenting Techniques for After Adoption as I share the parenting techniques I’ve learned while raising over 20 traumatized children as a foster parent.
+I hope that you will try these 31 Parenting Techniques for After Adoption as I share the parenting techniques I’ve learned while raising over 20 traumatized children as a foster parent.

 31 Days of Parenting Techniques after Adoption